nxrighthere/UnrealCLR/README.md

 The plugin is automatically loaded at startup.
 To make sure that it's initialized open the console window from `Window -> Developer Tools -> Output Log`, find `UnrealCLR` logs using the search input.

 ### Tests
 Open the scene with tests in the editor and enter the play mode.
-To switch a test, navigate to `Blueprints -> Open Level Blueprint`, select the Tests Systems enumeration, and change default value on the right panel.
+To switch a test, navigate to `Blueprints -> Open Level Blueprint`, select the `Test Systems` enumeration, and change default value on the right panel.

 Overview
 --------